Southern Ohio Copperheads: 2011-2017: New Heights

 For the 2011 season, Chris Moore, an assistant at Shawnee State University was brought on as manager.
 The 2011 Copperheads were the best team in franchise history, finishing atop the GLSCL standings with a 29–13 record.
 Despite the record-setting regular season, the team was unable to advance to the playoffs.

 Moore returned in 2012 and led the team to a 22–17 record and a second consecutive playoff appearance, again ending in a first-round loss.
 The 2012 edition of the Copperheads were powered by catcher Blaise Salter who batted .319 and led the club with 7 home runs and 26 RBI.
 Justin Brantley led the pitching staff with 32.1 IP and a 5–1 record as a starter.
 2012 would be Moore's last season in Athens, finishing his Copperheads career with a record of 55-34.

 Jonathan Nichols, an assistant under Florak and Moore, took the reins in 2013 and extended the Copperheads' winning tradition.
-Jesse Puscheck was an offensive machine all year for Southern Ohio, with a .321 average and 44 RBI.
-Jordan Peterson, Alex Winkleman, and Eddie Fitzpatrick were standouts on the mound, combining for 83 strikeouts and a 12–4 record.
+Jesse Puscheck was an finished the season with a .321 average and 44 RBI.
+Jordan Peterson, Alex Winkleman, and Eddie Fitzpatrick combined for 83 strikeouts and a 12–4 record.
 The team again finished first in the GLSCL standings but was upset by the Lima Locos in the first round of the playoffs.

 The team would rebound in 2014 under Nichols, making the playoffs for the fourth straight season at 23-16.
-A balanced offense in which no player hit more than 3 home runs or 22 RBI and a pitching staff led by aces Brandyn Sittinger and Jake Miller took the Copperheads to the league championship series for the second time, and first since 2009.
+A balanced offense in which no player hit more than 3 home runs or 22 RBI and a pitching staff led by Brandyn Sittinger and Jake Miller took the Copperheads to the league championship series for the second time, and first since 2009.
 The Copperheads swept the Xenia Scouts in the league semifinals before falling to the Licking County Settlers in the finals.

 For the 2015 season, Nichols again returned as manager along with veteran copperheads Brett Impemba, Roscoe Blackburn, Grant Wruble, and Eddie Fitzpatrick.
 The team was led by Ohio University's Connor Callery, who batted .359 and was named 2nd Team All-GLSCL.
 Callery was joined by ace pitcher Andrew Gonzalez and reliever Zach Moore on the All-League team.
 Trent Astle was named a GLSCL All-Star and had a bare-handed grab featured on ESPN's "Top 10 Plays."
-The Copperheads finished 4th in the league at 22-17 (unable to finish the final game due to rain) and fell in a one-game playoff to a familiar nemesis, the Licking County Settlers.
+The Copperheads finished 4th in the league at 22-17 (unable to finish the final game due to rain) and fell in a one-game playoff to the Licking County Settlers.

-Phil Butler took over for Nichols in 2016, going 20-22 in his first season.
+Phil Butler took over from Nichols in 2016, going 20-22 in his first season.
 The Copperheads missed the GLSCL playoffs for the first time in seven years in Butler's first season.
 In his second year at the helm, the Copperheads went 31-10 on their way to winning their first and only GLSCL Championship.
 Butler would end his career at 59-28 record.